ArenT1981/bsa_constraint_validation_assign1/README.md

 "4" : Demo test values, verbose messaging.
 ```

 So then just run it with the desired operation mode by specifying the command line argument.
-For example, to run it interative mode:
+For example, to run it interactive mode:

 `java -jar NHS_BSA_Assignment-1.0.jar 1`